Fourpeaked Mountain

-Fourpeaked Mountain, also known as Fourpeaked Volcano, is an active stratovolcano located in the U.S. state of Alaska within Katmai National Park & Preserve.
+Fourpeaked Mountain, also known as Fourpeaked Volcano, is an active stratovolcano located in the U.S. state of Alaska within Katmai National Park and Preserve.
 The volcano is nearly completely covered by Fourpeaked Glacier.

 History

 Before the eruption began on September 17, 2006, Fourpeaked Mountain had been dormant for over 10,000 years.

 September 17, 2006

 Pilots and other civilians reported two distinct and very large steam plumes coming from Fourpeaked Mountain.
 They were seen as far away as Homer, Alaska located northeast of Fourpeaked across Cook Inlet.
 Scientists on subsequent flights by USGS/AVO discovered that volcanic gases were being vented "vigorously" near the summit.
 Air sampling confirmed these findings.
 The Alaska Volcano Observatory officially classified this event as an explosive eruption.

 September 20, 2006

 The Alaska Volcano Observatory upgraded Fourpeaked Mountain from the classification "not assigned" to Level of Concern Color Code Yellow on September 20, 2006.
 This color-coded system was later renamed the Aviation Alert Level, but with the same color-coding system.
 At that time they began installing seismic monitoring equipment on the mountain and using fixed-wing aircraft as well as helicopters to monitor the volcano.